-Read on for everything you need to know about The Handmaid's Tale season five.
+So, read on for everything you need to know about The Handmaid's Tale season 5.

-The first two episodes of The Handmaid's Tale season 5 will premiere on 14th September 2022 on Hulu in the US, with new episodes airing weekly.
+The first two episodes of The Handmaid's Tale season 5 premiered on 14th September 2022 on Hulu in the US, with new episodes airing weekly.

 The Handmaid's Tale season 5 cast

 The following central cast members have all now been confirmed to return:

 - Yvonne Strahovski as Serena Joy Waterford

 - Madeline Brewer as Janine Lindo

 - Max Minghella as Commander Nick Blaine